 When reassembling the friction wheel assembly, make sure that rubber ring is centered and seated properly between the side plates.
-Tighten each screw only one rotation before turning the wheel clockwise and proceeding with the next screw on the other side of the wheel.
-Repeat this process several times to ensure
+Tighten each screw

-- proceeding with the next screw on the other side of the wheel.
-Repeat this process several times to ensure the plates are secured with equal force between 90N.m(6 ft-lbs) and 130N.m(9 ft-lbs). - 4.
+- >> only one rotation before turning the wheel clockwise and proceeding with the next screw on the other side of the wheel.
+Repeat this process several times to ensure the plates are secured with equal force between 6 ft-lbs(90N.m) and 9 ft-lbs(130N.m). - 4.
 Slide the friction wheel assembly back onto the hex shaft.
 Make sure the shift lever pin is in place in the bearing housing.
 Follow the steps above in reverse order to reassemble components.